Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/guides/weaviate-generative-feedback-loop.md

 ### Confirm the service works

-Becuase the Weaviate service will only be accessed from within the Snowflake network, there is no ingress url.
+Because the Weaviate service will only be accessed from within the Snowflake network, there is no ingress url.
 To see if the service is up and running, we will use the `SYSTEM$GET_SERVICE_STATUS` command.

 ```sql
 USE ROLE SYSADMIN;